 Grace App by Steven-Troughton Smith – A simple picture exchange system developed by and for non-verbal people allowing the user to communicate their needs by building sentences from relevant images.
 It can be customized by the individual using their picture and photo vocabulary with the user taking and saving pictures independently to the app.

-iCommunicate by Grembe – Create pictures, flashcards, storyboards, routines, and visual schedules.
+iCommunicate by Grembe – Create images, flashcards, storyboards, routines, and visual schedules.
 Record custom audio in any language.
 Includes 100+ pictures to get you started.
-Add pictures with your camera, or from your camera roll, or use Google image search.
-Utilize as audio visual prompting tool or AAC device.
+Add photos with your camera, or from your camera roll, or use Google image search.
+Utilize as audio-visual prompting tool or AAC device.

 iConverse – iConverse is a tool designed for individuals with communicative disabilities. iConverse is an AAC app for the iPhone and iPod Touch that replaces bulky and expensive communication devices used in the past.
-This app gives users the ability to carry an AAC device in their pocket, creating a means of communication that is appropriate, effective and discreet.
-It comes with 6 communication tiles that represent a person’s most basic needs.
-When activated by touch, the icons give both an auditory and visual representation of the specific need or want. iConverse allows parents, teachers, and the general public to understand the basic wants and needs of individuals who are unable to verbally communicate.
+This app gives users the ability to carry an AAC device in their pocket, creating a means of communication that is appropriate, effective, and discreet.
+It comes with six communication tiles that represent a person’s most basic needs.
+When activated by touch, the icons give both an auditory and visual representation of the specific need or want. iConverse allows parents, teachers, and the general public to understand the basic wishes and needs of individuals who are unable to communicate verbally.

 iReward by Grembe – iReward is a fun and useful app.
 Use it with your spouse, kids, yourself, or anyone for whom you want to provide some positive reinforcement. iReward is a motivation chart for your iPhone, iPod Touch, or iPad.